requie/Requie/README.md

 ## 🎯 What I Do

+## What I Do

-- Build security infrastructure and products that balance protection, usability, and speed
+- Build security products that increase protection without slowing delivery
+- Design runtime governance and integrity systems for AI agents
-- Translate complex security controls into developer experiences that get adopted by choice, not force
+- Turn complex controls into developer experiences teams actually adopt
-- Design AI and agent security architectures for real-world production deployment
-- Define category-level frameworks that give the industry shared vocabulary and measurement standards
+- Create frameworks, models, and tooling for AI security evaluation
-- Bridge technical depth, product judgment, and cross-functional execution from concept to launch
+- Bridge technical depth, product strategy, and execution from idea to launch

 -----